neondatabase/website/content/docs/unused/prisma-guide.md

 </CodeBlock>

 <Admonition type="info">
-A Neon project is created with a default PostgreSQL role named for your account, and a default database named `neondb`.
+A Neon project is created with a default Postgres role named for your account, and a default database named `neondb`.
 This guide uses the `neondb` database as the primary database.
 </Admonition>

 ## Create a shadow database for Prisma Migrate